Zone 5 Drought-Resistant Perennials: Top 12 Tough Picks

 Can I plant drought-resistant perennials in fall?

-Yes, early fall planting can work in Zone 5 if plants have about 6 weeks before hard freeze.
+Yes, early fall planting works in Zone 5 if plants have about 6 weeks before hard freeze.
 Water thoroughly after planting and avoid high-nitrogen fertilizer.
 Spring is safer for lavender, small plugs, marginal cultivars, and difficult dry sites.
+In Zone 5a, aim to complete fall planting by early September.

 How long until perennials become drought tolerant?